sumbach/modern-cljs/doc/tutorial-16.md

             [com.cemerick/clojurescript.test "0.2.1"]]
   ...
   ...
   )
 ```

-Chas Emerick even [explained][6] how to use the `clojurescript.test`
+Chas Emerick even [explained][6] how to use `clojurescript.test`
-lib within the `lein-cljsbuild` plugin.
+with the `lein-cljsbuild` plugin.
 So, it seems we're in a good
-position to stride forward to satisfy my obsession with the DRY
+position to proceed to satisfy my obsession with the DRY
 principle.

-### Installing Phantoms
+### Installing PhantomJS

-If you want to test any CLJS code, sooner or later you end up by
+If you want to test any CLJS code, sooner or later you will end up
-testing the emitted JS on an headless browser.
+the emitted JS in a headless browser.
 The most famous of them
 all is [PhantomJS][7] which is based on [WebKit][8].

-To install PhantomJS follow the [instruction][9] for your Operating
+To install PhantomJS follow the [instructions][9] for your Operating
 System.
 On any *nix OS it should be enough to download the compressed
 file, decompress it and add its `bin` directory to the `PATH` environment
 variable.